jlovering/ChallengerParser/README.md

 #### DictPairBlock
 Notation:
 ```
-    { keyParsingFunction|block valueParsingFunction|block seperator}
+    { [rev] keyParsingFunction|block valueParsingFunction|block seperator </ optional callback function> }
 ```

 The DictPairBlock will first seperate the line according to the seperator.
-It will then parse the first value as the key and the second value as the value for the key/value pair.
+It will then parse the first value as the key and the second value as the value for the key/value pair (if the optional 'rev' flag is provided, the key and value parsers will be flipped and assumed flipped in the input).
 If a block notation is provided (rather than a parsing function) that key/value will be provide as input to that block and parsed according to that blocks rules, the resulting structure will be used as the key/value.

 #### DictLineBlock
 Notation:
 ```
-    {* keyParsingFunction|block valueParsingFunction|block kvSeperator itemSeperator}
+    {* [rev] keyParsingFunction|block valueParsingFunction|block kvSeperator itemSeperator </ optional callback function> }
 ```

-The DictLineBlock will first seperate the line according to the item seperator, it will then apply the same ruls as DictPairBlock using the remaining arguments.
+The DictLineBlock will first seperate the line according to the item seperator, it will then apply the same rules as DictPairBlock using the remaining arguments.

 #### DistributingDictBlock
 Notation:
 ```
-    {< keyParsingFunction|block valueParsingFunction|block seperator}
+    {< [rev] keyParsingFunction|block valueParsingFunction|block seperator </ optional callback function> }
 ```

 This is a special varient of the DictPairBlock.
 It is not well tested.
 This block requires that key resolves to a list, it will then iterate the key list and create entries for each key with the entire output of value.